 Pet Health Certificates

-Pet health certificates are required for pets traveling both domestically within the United States and internationally.
-We’re happy to assist you with your pet’s health certificate, but the associated paperwork can take several weeks to process.
+Pet health certificates are required for pets traveling domestically within the United States.
+We’re happy to assist you with your pet’s health certificate for travel domestically, but the associated paperwork can take several weeks to process.

 What do I need to do to make travel plans for my pet?

 If you’re planning to fly, research the specific airline you plan to use.
-Some airlines have their own requirements while others defer to those issued by the destination state or country.
+Some airlines have their own requirements while others defer to those issued by the destination state.

 Important questions to ask your airline might include: